nitsanavni/nitsan-asks.github.io/in-progress/TDD-to-Remove-Behavior.md

 ## Prepare for Preparing

-First make the existing test fail.

 When dealing with preparatory refactorings, let's use the [Orange state of TDD](https://nitsanavni.github.io/TDD-with-Orange-Green-Refactor/).
 Meaning, start with a single failing test (Orange), and refactor under its driving force.

+So - first make the existing test fail.

 New plan: